COMPOSE is one of Rebol's most useful and recognizable constructs. As with most-things-Ren-C, it has evolved to become far more powerful.

 It gets rid of an instance of /ONLY, which has always been something that causes head-scratching to new users ("only what?")

-While this deviates from APPEND's default of splicing, I am convinced that practice has shown that not splicing is a safer and more intuitive default.
+This is now in sync with APPEND's default of not splicing.
+I am convinced that practice has shown that not splicing is a safer and more intuitive default.
 You're so often dealing with splicing several values at a time that the odds of you knowing precisely what data type all of them are become lesser.
-As a higher-level tool, it should cater to the higher-level needs...and that's not splicing unless you ask.
 I really believe this is the better behavior for people who are writing and reading the code.

 In my list of "non-negotiables", I've always said this had to be true, somehow: